mixbytes/audits_public/solidity/POANetwork/audit_en.md

 ### [REMARKS]

 ##### 1. [Helpers.sol: 50](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/libraries/Helpers.sol#L50)
 Is it really a good idea to use `false` here?
-This most likely needs `require` (not `assert`, as input calling parameters are created by independent code), or ignoring duplicates without stopping the function, along with counting unique signatures.
+This most likely needs `require` (not `assert`, as call arguments are created by independent code), or ignoring duplicates without stopping the function, along with counting unique signatures.

 *Fixed at master [Message.sol: 103](https://github.com/poanetwork/poa-bridge-contracts/blob/8cf94e4b8b9651d163f15a135ea7f8841b5d2d46/contracts/libraries/Message.sol#L103).*

 ##### 2. [Message.sol: 27](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/libraries/Message.sol#L27)
-We recommend applying a mask to the interesting bits using the `and(mload(add(message, 20)), 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF)`.
+We recommend applying a mask to the corresponding bits using the `and(mload(add(message, 20)), 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF)`.

-*Customer: “mload can read 32 bytes, can’t it?
+*Customer: “mload reads 32 bytes, isn’t it?
 I want to understand what it’s for.”*

 *Auditor: “Comments to the code say that yes, we’re engaging a part of the adjacent field as well, but it always contains zeros, because...
 Here we’re talking exactly of not relying on zeros that may or may not be there but making sure they are there by means of applying a mask.
 This way we can read 20 bytes, engage the next field and make a 12 bytes-shift to the right.”*

 *Fixed at [PR 21](https://github.com/poanetwork/poa-bridge-contracts/pull/21).*

 ##### 3. [Proxy.sol: 30](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/upgradeability/Proxy.sol#L30)
-The value of the free memory index is not updated.
+The value of the pointer to the free memory is not updated.
 You should add `mstore(0x40, add(ptr, size))`.

 *Fixed at [PR 21](https://github.com/poanetwork/poa-bridge-contracts/pull/21).*

 ##### 4. [U_BridgeValidators.sol: 14](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/upgradeable_contracts/U_BridgeValidators.sol#L14)
-We recommend adding a verification procedure to the initialize method: `require(owner != address(0));`.
+We recommend adding a next check to the initialize method: `require(owner != address(0));`.

 *Fixed at [master](https://github.com/poanetwork/poa-bridge-contracts/blob/8cf94e4b8b9651d163f15a135ea7f8841b5d2d46/contracts/upgradeable_contracts/U_BridgeValidators.sol#L18).*

 ##### 5. [U_BridgeValidators.sol: 20](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/upgradeable_contracts/U_BridgeValidators.sol#L20)
 The first condition is redundant because it is duplicated by the `addValidator` method.
-You’d better include the second verification in the `addValidator` method in order to encapsulate the verification inside.
+You’d better include the second check in the `addValidator` method in order to encapsulate the check inside.

 *Altered at [master](https://github.com/poanetwork/poa-bridge-contracts/blob/8cf94e4b8b9651d163f15a135ea7f8841b5d2d46/contracts/upgradeable_contracts/U_BridgeValidators.sol#L14).*